ITfoxtec/FoxIDs/docs/howto-oidc-foxids.md

 > Take a look at the track connection configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then take a look at the `parallel` and `- (dash is production)` tracks.

-The following describes how to configure a OpenID Connect up-party in your FoxIDs track and trust a parallel FoxIDs track where a OpenID Connect down-party is configured.
+The following describes how to configure a OpenID Connect up-party in your FoxIDs track and trust a parallel FoxIDs track where a OpenID Connect application registration is configured.
 This will make your FoxIDs track trust the parallel FoxIDs track to authenticate users.

 ## Configure integration